TDarkShadow/iheartnewvegas/main.md

 ```
 bEnableFO3Repair=1

+bLocalizedDTDR=1

 bNPCWeaponMods=1
 uWMChanceMin=5
 uWMChanceMax=15
 ```

-> ℹ️ Enables Fallout 3-style repair, as well as a chance for random NPCs to have weapon mods.
+> ℹ️ Enables Fallout 3-style repair, localized damage (allowing headshots to be more powerful when the enemy has no helmet), and a chance for random NPCs to have weapon mods.

 **Vanilla UI Plus**:
 - Open **Menus\Prefabs\VUI+\settings.xml** using a text editor and make the following adjustments.